Reviewed by health expert Sally Russell, MN, CMSRN, CNE

 You can sync it to your phone to keep a record of all these measurements to help with detecting arrhythmias and other heart issues.
 Much like the Kardia, these readings can help your doctor improve your treatments for heart health.

-Final word on heart monitors for seniors
+Final word on fitness tracking for seniors

-Heart health is crucial to living a long healthy life.
+Heart health and fitness is crucial to living a long healthy life.
 Even if you’re over 65, it’s never too late to take the steps towards improving your heart.
 Heart monitors come with fitness trackers that count your steps along with your heartbeat or as medical-grade EKG or ECG monitors.

 If you’re currently experiencing heart problems or have heart disease, consult your doctor before starting any new habits.

-Heart monitors for seniors FAQ
+Heart and fitness monitors for seniors FAQ

 It all comes down to specialization.
 Both devices can measure your heartbeat, but fitness trackers measure other things like your step count, calories, and even sleep patterns.
 Heart monitors can be fitness trackers or medical devices with in-depth EKG or ECG readings.

 The standard target heart rate varies as we age.
 When exercising at 50% to 85% intensity, 60-year-olds should have a target heart rate of 80 to 136 beats per minute (BPM).
-People who are 65 should have a target heart rate of 78 to 132, and those in their 70s should aim for 75 to 128 BPM.4
+People who are 65 should have a target heart rate of 78 to 132, and those in their 70s should aim for 75 to 128 BPM.3

 Home heart rate monitors come in two styles: classic chest strap or wristband tracker.
 Chest straps use an electrical pulse to read your heart rate, while wristbands use optical technology.